alexander-schranz/markdown-based-api-testing/README.md

 }
 ```

-Now we need to add also a method to parse the markdown file and make our expected
+Now we need to add a method to parse the markdown file and make our expected
-assertions by them:
+assertions:

 ```php
 protected function doTestFileInfo(\SplFileInfo $fileInfo): void